White Paper Download (PDF)

 max amount = (probability of sale) x (lifetime value of customer)

-By contrast, when using a verification (Paybuyer) type system, advertisers only pay for reaching prospects who have a 100% probability of buying a specified product or service.
+When using a Paybuyer type system, advertisers only pay for reaching prospects who have a 100% probability of buying a specified product or service (not counting receipt forgers).

 So, if the advertiser's product or service provides a competitive value, the sales conversion rate will justify a meaningful payment to those imminent buyer prospects.
-An auto insurer with a high conversion rate, like GEICO, could potentially pay over $50 EV per call to imminent buyers.
+An auto insurer with a high conversion rate, like GEICO, could potentially pay $50.00 EV per call to imminent buyers.

 The combined payments by all advertisers to a buyer for a single purchase may commonly reach 10% of the purchase amount, but can be higher, particularly for high profit margin products.